Evangeline Marrs Whipple: Death and legacy

-In 1930, Evangeline fell ill while traveling in London, and died shortly after in 1930.
+In 1930, Whipple fell ill while traveling in London, and died shortly thereafter.
 She was buried alongside Rose Cleveland in the English Cemetery section in Bagni di Lucca.
 In her will, she left millions of dollars to schools, churches, people, and Native American programs in Minnesota that she worked with.
-It is believed that she gave a total of what would have been $53 million in 2013 to the St. Mary's School for Girls, now called the Shattuck-Saint Mary's.
+It is believed that she gave a total of what would have been $53 million in 2013 to the St. Mary's School for Girls, now called Shattuck-Saint Mary's.

-Archived at the Minnesota Historical Society is the correspondence, described as love letters, between Evangeline and Rose.
-It is part of the Whipple-Scandrett collection.
+Archived at the Minnesota Historical Society is the correspondence, described as love letters, between Whipple and Cleveland.
+It is part of the Whipple–Scandrett collection.

-Her influence on the Faribault, Minnesota area was portrayed in Rice County Historical Society's version of A Night at the Museum that features historical people in a 2013 event.
-The historical society received a grant from Minnesota Historical Society in the amount of $9,800 to produce archives of Whipple's life.
-Tilly Laskey, who traveled to Tuscany to research Whipple's life and is considered the "premier historian" on her legacy, was expected to be commissioned to work on the project called "Hidden in Plain Sight: Recovering Evangeline Marrs Whipple’s Minnesota Story Through Archival Research."
+Her influence on the Faribault, Minnesota area was portrayed in the Rice County Historical Society's version of A Night at the Museum that features historical people in a 2013 event.
+The historical society received a grant from the Minnesota Historical Society in the amount of $9,800 to produce archives of Whipple's life.
+Tilly Laskey, who traveled to Tuscany to research Whipple's life and is considered the "premier historian" on her legacy, was expected to be commissioned to work on the project called "Hidden in Plain Sight: Recovering Evangeline Marrs Whipple's Minnesota Story Through Archival Research".